f5devcentral/f5-agility-labs-adc/docs/class7/modules/module04.rst

       }
    }

 c.
-Select **FINISHED**
+Select **Finished**

 d.
-Note the highlighted content, hover the pointer over HTTP_REQUEST and HTTP::uri to get information on the event and command.
+Go back to the iRule Properties page, note the highlighted content, hover the pointer over HTTP_REQUEST and HTTP::uri to get information on the event and command.

 3. Go to **Local Traffic > Virtual Servers** and open the **secure_vs**